.

 Turn Off Additional Wi-Fi Networks

-• Parallel networks from an upstream or additional router increase interference, dramatically decreasing your Plume network's performance
+• Parallel networks from an upstream router or additional access points increase interference, dramatically decreasing your Plume network's performance.

-• If your secondary network shared an SSID and Password with your Plume network, devices will often become confused and hop between the two networks, hurting their connectivity
+• If your secondary network shares an SSID and Password with those of your Plume WorkPass network, devices will often become confused and hop between the two networks, hurting their connectivity.

 Steer Clear of Furniture

 • Dense padding and metal/wood framing in furniture can inhibit your Wi-Fi performance.
-Try placing your pod in an open, exposed area to improve signal and show off your new hardware!
+Try placing your SuperPods in open, exposed areas to improve signal and show off your new hardware!
+Although be sure to keep your SuperPods out of reach from your guest if possible.

-• Similarly to how mirrors reflect light, they also reflect Wi-Fi signal, decreasing signal strength.
-Try to position pods to connect around large mirrors and windows, rather than through.
+• Similar to how mirrors reflect light, they also reflect Wi-Fi signal, decreasing signal strength.
+Try to position SuperPods to connect around large mirrors and windows, rather than through.

-• TVs, refrigerators, subwoofers, and metals doors are Wi-Fi killers.
-Avoid placing pods too close to or behind these appliances.
+• TVs, refrigerators, commercial equipment, and other metal objects are Wi-Fi killers.
+Avoid placing SuperPods too close to or behind these items.

-• Devices like microwaves, baby monitors, and cordless phones often share the same frequency as your Wi-Fi networks, creating additional interference when placed too close together.
+• Devices like microwaves, cordless phones, and industrial, medical or scientific equipment often share the same frequency as your Wi-Fi networks, creating additional interference when placed too close to your SuperPods.

 • Just like mirrors, energy-efficient windows can negatively impact your Wi-Fi signal.

-• Metallic blinds/shades can also prevent your network from reaching balconies, terraces, or gardens.
+• Metallic blinds/shades can also prevent your network from reaching outside areas.

-• Foil-backed underfloor insulation can prevent Wi-Fi signals from passing between floors in your home.
-Try placing pods near stairs where they might have a more direct line of sight
+• Reinforced concrete floors and HVAC ducting can prevent Wi-Fi signals from passing between floors.
+Try placing pods near stairs where they might have a more direct line of sight between SuperPods on other floors.

 Pod Placement for Small/Medium to Large Size Homes